 - Rio Rutzinger, Artistic Director of ImPulsTanz

 Ghost Chan is a programming analyst (BEng Computer Science, HKUST) and has been trained in Computer Science.
 He gets tired of being trapped in the routine and fears of turning into a machine with the computer.
-He found himself to be alive when dancing, then decided to go to London for MA Contemporary Dance at London Contemporary Dance School (The Place).
+He found himself to be alive when dancing, then decided to go into the arts.
+He has completed MA Contemporary Dance at London Contemporary Dance School (The Place).
 He is trained under Siu Wan from SHOW DANCE and Tsang Wing Fai back in Hong Kong.

 Facebook: Ghost Chan

 CV available on request.
-Please contact us through firstname.lastname@example.org.
+Please contact him through email@example.com.